Citation, DOI and article data

 The majority of arachnoid cysts are small and asymptomatic.
 Approximately 5% of patients experience symptoms and when symptoms occur, they are usually the result of gradual enlargement resulting in mass effect 4.
 This results in either direct neurological dysfunction or distortion of normal CSF pathways resulting in obstructive hydrocephalus 3.
 Sellar/suprasellar, quadrigeminal, and cerebellopontine angle arachnoid cysts were more likely to be symptomatic 4.

-Arachnoid cysts are thought to arise due to the congenital splitting of the arachnoid layer with accumulation of CSF within this potential space.
-The cyst wall is comprised of flattened arachnoid cells forming a thin translucent membrane.
+Arachnoid cysts are thought to arise due to congenital splitting of the arachnoid layer with accumulation of CSF within this potential space.
+The cyst wall is composed of flattened arachnoid cells forming a thin translucent membrane.
 There is no solid component and no epithelial lining.